nextcloud/docker/README.md

 # Migrating an existing installation
 You're already using Nextcloud and want to switch to docker?
 Great!
 Here are some things to look out for:

-* Define your whole Nextcloud infrastructure in a `docker-compose` file and run it with `docker-compose up -d` to get the base installation, volumes and database.
+1. Define your whole Nextcloud infrastructure in a `docker-compose` file and run it with `docker-compose up -d` to get the base installation, volumes and database.
 Work from there.
-* Restoring your database from a mysqldump (nextcloud\_db\_1 is the name of your db container; typically [folder name of the compose file]\_db\_1 -> if your compose file is in the folder nextcloud then it is nextcloud\_db\_1)
+2. Restore your database from a mysqldump (nextcloud\_db\_1 is the name of your db container)
 ```console
 docker cp ./database.dmp nextcloud_db_1:/dmp
 docker-compose exec db sh -c "mysql -u USER -pPASSWORD nextcloud < /dmp"
 docker-compose exec db rm /dmp
 ```
-* Edit your config.php
+3. Edit your config.php
-  * Set database connection
+  1. Set database connection
   ```php
   'dbhost' => 'db:3306',
   ```
-  * Make sure you have no configuration for the `apps_paths`.
+  2. Make sure you have no configuration for the `apps_paths`.
 Delete lines like these
   ```diff
   - "apps_paths" => array (
   -    0 => array (